Neoplecostomus sapucai: Description

-Neoplecostomus sapucai is a species of catfish found in the Sapucaí River.
-The fish can reach about 3.5 inches in length and has elongated bodies, covered in bony plates.
-They have a broad head, bumpy lips, and tons of copper colored teeth.
+Neoplecostomus sapucai can reach a standard length of 8.8 cm and has an elongated body covered in bony plates.
+They have a broad head, bumpy lips, and copper colored teeth.
 It is golden yellow and brown, and has blotches of color on its sides and fins.

 Sexual dimorphism

 Neoplecostomus sapucai males have shorter and robust teeth, while females have more slender teeth.